From £35,6708

 And remember that black rubberised look and feel that the car’s secondary switchgear used to have?
 It looked all right when brand new, but you’d have bet on it wearing badly.
 Well, that’s all long gone, replaced by chunky-feeling chrome window switches and illuminated toggle buttons on the steering wheel's spokes.

-The Pivi Pro infotainment screen, meanwhile - 11.4in on the diagonal, a lot squarer of aspect than the old car’s set-up, and with a slightly convex display that makes it appear to hug the curve of the dashboard quite nicely - is also very creditable.
-It’s standard on even entry-level S-grade cars, as is Jaguar’s digital instrument pack, which is also very good.
+The Pivi Pro infotainment screen, meanwhile - 11.4in on the diagonal and with a slightly convex display that makes it appear to hug the curve of the dashboard quite nicely - is also very attractive.
+It’s standard on even entry-level cars, as is Jaguar’s digital instrument pack, and Apple CarPlay and Android Auto.

 Seat comfort up front is very good.
-If you’re on the taller side, there’s a chance you might notice a slight shortage of telescopic steering column adjustment range, or the closeness of the car’s roofline.
-The XF never was the biggest or most accommodating of mid-sized executive options, but now that’s it priced like rivals from the class below, that’s much less likely to bother you.
+If you’re on the taller side, there’s a chance you might notice a slight shortage of adjustment range in the telescopic steering column, or the closeness of the car’s roofline.
+The XF never was the biggest or most accommodating of mid-sized executive options, but now that it's priced more in line with rivals from the class below, that’s much less likely to bother you.

 ENGINES & PERFORMANCE